heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 comments: true
 ---

+{:.warning}
-> **UPDATE2020:** `mcrypt` library was DEPRECATED in PHP 7.1.0, and REMOVED in PHP 7.2.0.
+**UPDATE:** `mcrypt` library was DEPRECATED in PHP 7.1.0, and REMOVED in PHP 7.2.0.
 Alternative to this library is to use [Sodium](https://www.php.net/manual/en/book.sodium.php) (available as of PHP 7.2.0) or [OpenSSL](https://www.php.net/manual/en/book.openssl.php).

-From my past experience on building PHP apps, I have been dealing with some data that need to be protected.
-Following functions are the ones that I used to encrypt and decrypt those data.
-Encryption and decryption are based on [mcrypt_encrypt](https://www.php.net/manual/en/function.mcrypt-encrypt.php) and [mcrypt_decrypt](https://www.php.net/manual/en/function.mcrypt-decrypt.php) respectively.
+Following PHP snippets are the encryption and decryption function that I used the most to encrypt and decrypt the data.
+These encryption and decryption function are written based on [mcrypt_encrypt](https://www.php.net/manual/en/function.mcrypt-encrypt.php) and [mcrypt_decrypt](https://www.php.net/manual/en/function.mcrypt-decrypt.php) respectively.

 ### Encryption